-IC 188 - Intermediate Spiral Galaxy morphological classification
+IC 188 - Intermediate Spiral Galaxy in Aries morphological classification

-IC 188 - Intermediate Spiral Galaxy is classified as Intermediate Spiral (SABc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 188 - Intermediate Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 188 - Intermediate Spiral Galaxy in Aries is classified as Intermediate Spiral (SABc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 188 - Intermediate Spiral Galaxy in Aries in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 188

 Celestial coordinates for the J2000 equinox of IC 188 are provided in the following table: